 - Your device syncs successfully with iTunes.
 Hurrah!

 - You get to step 2 of the sync process (“Copying diagnostic information”), then it stops.
 A triangular error alert appears.
 If you see the alert, restart iTunes, wait for your device to appear, and try again:

 - iTunes searches for your device, but fails to find it and the device disappears from iTunes’ device list.
-When this occurs, exit from iTunes, then start it up again.
-Wait a little while, until the device icon appears and you can see your device.
-Then try to sync again (preferably from your device).
+If this occurs, restart iTunes, wait for your device to appear, and try again.
 If your device doesn’t appear, restart the Apple Mobile Device Service from the Services control panel or the Task Manager.
 Now your device will hopefully reappear, and you can try to sync again.

 If you can’t exit from iTunes, or if iTunes won’t restart, open up Task Manager, select “More details”, select the “Processes” tab, find “iTunes” in the list of processes, right-click on “iTunes”, and select “End Task”.
 Now you should be able to restart iTunes and proceed normally.
 (Mac users can do something similar using “Activity Monitor”)

 If all else fails, try restarting your computer and your device, or go back to syncing via cable.
 But it’s been quite a while (knock on wood) since I’ve had to do that, now that I have ipv6 enabled on my network.
 I still have to jump through a few hoops regularly, but at least I can almost always get WiFi Sync to work.

 What’s your experience with WiFi Sync?
 Did this post help?
 Let me know in the comments!